-Select a group containing a fixture layout as described in previous example and go to [Create Effect]

-- Select [Effect] to access the global effect controls and change Background Opacity to zero.
-This will allow it to overlay the other playback - 3.
-Double-Click [Layer 1] (or press {+}) and choose Circle from the elements that appear.
-Double-click is a shortcut to elements and animations. - Reduce height to make a rugby ball (or American football if you insist)
+- 1. Select a group containing a fixture layout as described in previous example and go to [Create Effect] - 2.
+Select [Effect] to access the global effect controls and change Background Opacity to zero.
+This will allow it to overlay the other playback - Double-Click [Layer 1] (or press {+}) and choose Circle from the elements that appear.
+Doubleclick is a shortcut to elements and animations.
+Deduce bailet to make a make ball (or transition for the lifeten insist)